ru-dr/v3-Alpha/README.md

 **Important:** Without the explicit permission of the owner, any form of distribution or copying of this software is strictly prohibited.
 Unauthorized distribution or copying may result in liability and consequences.

-For inquiries regarding distribution or copying permissions, please contact [Team-Email](rudr26@proton.me).
+For inquiries regarding distribution or copying permissions, please contact our team at rudr26@proton.me.

 Thank you for respecting the terms and conditions.